nikonru/NiLang/README.md

 x, y = F # x = 2, y = 3
 ```
 ## Builtin type conversion function
+Writing type conversion functions might be cumbersome, so having such utility built in the language is nice.
 ```
 Bool x = Bool$ 1   # x = True
 Int y = Int$ False # y = 0
 ```
+Though for Aliases we have to somehow check whether conversion was successful or not.
 ```
 Alias Error::Int:
     forbidden = 403